ace-wg/ace-dtls-profile/draft-gerdes-ace-dtls-authorize.md

 ## DTLS Channel Setup Between C and RS {#psk-dtls-channel}

-When C receives an Access Token from AS, it checks if the payload contains an `access_token` field and a `cnf` object.
+When C receives an Access Token from AS, it checks if the payload contains an `access_token` parameter and a `cnf` parameter.
 With this information C can initiate establishment of a new DTLS channel with RS.
-To use DTLS with pre-shared keys, C follows the PSK key exchange algorithm specified in Section 2 of {{RFC4279}} using the key conveyed in the `cnf` field of the AS response as PSK when constructing the premaster secret.
+To use DTLS with pre-shared keys, C follows the PSK key exchange algorithm specified in Section 2 of {{RFC4279}} using the key conveyed in the `cnf` parameter of the AS response as PSK when constructing the premaster secret.

 In PreSharedKey mode, the knowledge of the session key by C and RS is